CFZZ-FM: History

 Power Corporation, which had owned the station since the early 1990s, sold Z-104 to Corus Entertainment in 2000.
-Ownership of the station changed hands again in 2005 when it was transferred to Astral Media as part of an exchange of assets between Corus and Astral.
+Ownership of the station changed hands again in 2005, when it was transferred to Astral Media as part of an exchange of assets between Corus and Astral.

 Astral Media promptly dropped the "Z" moniker.
 Community radio programs were abolished and the station was integrated to the "Boom FM" network.
+Astral was acquired by Bell Media in 2012.

 On May 21, 2018, the French-language Boom stations flipped to an adult contemporary format.